 Kesar Makhana Phirni is a delicious twist on the classic Phirni recipe where instead of rice, roasted makhana (foxnuts) are added to milk.
-It is a perfect recipe to make for festivals, special occasions, and vrat (Hindu fasting days).
-Here is how to make it.
+It is a perfect recipe to make for festivals, special occasions, and vrat (Hindu fasting days) (Vegetarian, Gluten-Free).

 Kesar Makhana Phirni is a delicious take on the classic Phirni recipe where instead of rice, roasted and crushed makhana (foxnuts) are added to it.